nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 Connecting to the ARCS Data Fabric on Windows XP ................................................

-Windows Explorer is a WebDAV client and no extra software is needed to connect to the ARCS Data Fabric.
+Windows Explorer is a WebDAV client (though has limited functionality) and no extra software is needed to connect to the ARCS Data Fabric.

 To connect to the ARCS Data Fabric: